-LA NEGRA (full length) Reading at Iati Theatre, New York City.
+LA NEGRA (full length) Reading at Lincoln Center with The Classical Theatre of Harlem – Future Classics Series, Iati Theatre, New York City.
 La Negra excerpt performance at Columbia Stages.
+Scratch Lab Residency with Hi-Arts, works in progress presentation.
 Staged reading with Lone Star Theatre Company and La Lucha Arts directed by Fernando Parra Borti.
 Broadwayworld article: HERE

 As the Day of the Dead approaches, Drug Cartel Queen LA NEGRA takes a ritualistic journey from child prostitute to Patron Saint of Mexican outcasts- Santa Muerte.
 Siete, her top drug pusher lover, a Gringo tourist painter, and hundreds of street children inhabit her world towards light and peace.
 The citizens of Tijuana, police officers and skull figures of the night force her to face her relentless darkness.
 These light and dark symbolic forces within her battle for the future of Mexico itself.